kba/hocr-spec/README.md

 The goal of this project is to make the hOCR specification more accessible and easier to maintain.

-* cross-reference other specs
+* Cross-reference other specs
-* harmonize style
+* Harmonize style
-* add samples
+* Add samples
 * [...](https://github.com/kba/hocr-spec/issues)